ReVEL: Multi-Turn Reflective LLM-Guided Heuristic Evolution via Structured Performance Feedback: Limitations

 {\em \underline{Internal Validity}.} The evolutionary process involves inherent stochasticity arising from initialization, variation operators, and LLM sampling.
-To control variance, all experiments were conducted with fixed random seeds, repeated across multiple independent runs, and evaluated using appropriate statistical tests.
+To control variance, all experiments were conducted with fixed random seeds, repeated across multiple independent runs.

 {\em \underline{Construct Validity}.} LLM behavior is sensitive to prompt formulation, and variations in lexical framing or structural emphasis may affect reflective reasoning.
 To ensure consistency, all prompts followed fixed templates with explicit structural constraints, as detailed in the Appendix.